ioerror/mpOTR/README.md

 Diffie-Hellman key exchange authenticated with each principal's long-term ECDSA key.

->   XXX: Implement deniability - lucky us, we haven't implemented persistence of
->   identity keys.
-We get deniability on accident.

 After completing pair-wise key exchange, each party sends messages to confirm correct receipt of ephemeral keys, as described by the mpOTR protocol.